wa0x6e/Fresque/README.md

 	$ fresque enqueue activity PageVisit 5 /index.php 158745693

-php-resque will then run this job, by instanciating the class PageVisit, then calling the `perform()` method with the arguments 5, /index.php and 158745693.
+php-resque will then run this job, by instantiating the class `PageVisit`, then calling the `perform()` method with the arguments `5`, `/index.php` and `158745693`.
-In order to instanciate the PageVisit class, php-resque should know where to find it.
+In order to instantiate the PageVisit class, php-resque should know where to find it.
 That should be done with you application autoloader (`--include`)

 Oh, and if you want to restart all your workers for whatever reasons

 	$ fresque restart

-If you're finished, just
+If you're finished, and want to stop all workers, just

-	$ fresque stop
+	$ fresque stop --all

 It'll spout something like that

 	Shutting down Resque Worker complete
 	Killing 6 workers ...
-	Killing 33197
+	Killing 33197 … Done
-	Killing 33207
+	Killing 33207 … Done
-	Killing 33215
+	Killing 33215 … Done
-	Killing 33232
+	Killing 33232 … Done
-	Killing 33233
+	Killing 33233 … Done
-	Killing 33223
+	Killing 33223 … Done

 See notes if it says **There were no active workers to kill …** but you're sure there are some.